denis-vp/chess-engine/README.md

 ---

+## **Settings**

+Using the `settings.json` file, you can configure various parameters for the app such as:
+- `ScreenWidht` and `ScreenHeight`: The dimensions of the window.
+- `IsPlayerWhite`: Whether the human player is playing as white.
+- `BotThinkTimeSeconds`: The time the bot takes to make a move.
+- `MaxBookPly`: The maximum number of plies to look up in the opening book.
+- `InvertPerspective`: Whether to invert the board perspective.
+- `EngineVsEngine`: Whether to run the engine in engine vs engine mode.
+This takes precedence over the `IsPlayerWhite` setting.
+- `PrintSearch`: Whether to print search information to the console.
+- `MoveGenerationParallel`: Whether to use parallel move generation.
+- `EvaluationParallel`: Whether to use parallel evaluation.
+- `SearchParallel`: Whether to use parallel search.
+- `PrintMoveGenerationTime`: Whether to print move generation time to the console.
+- `PrintEvaluationTime`: Whether to print evaluation time to the console.

+---

+## **User Interface (UI)**

+The chess engine's user interface is built using **Raylib**, a simple and powerful library designed for graphics rendering and game development.
+The UI provides an intuitive and visually appealing way to interact with the chess engine.

+**Key Features**:
+- **2D Chessboard Rendering**: Displays the board and pieces in a clean, animated 2D interface.
+- **Real-time Interaction**: Users can click and drag pieces to make moves, with legal moves highlighted dynamically.
+- **Customizable Themes**: Allows users to switch between board and piece themes.
+- **AI Integration**: Lets players compete against the engine, showing the engine's "thinking" process visually through the cli (e.g., depth, best move).

+Raylib's simplicity and performance make it an ideal choice for creating a responsive and visually appealing UI, enhancing the overall user experience of the chess engine.

+---

 ## **Key Components**

 ### **1. Searcher**

-The `Searcher` class is responsible for implementing the core search algorithm (Negamax with Alpha-Beta pruning) to find the best move in a given chess position.
+The `Searcher` and `SearcherParallel` classes are responsible for implementing the core search algorithm (Negamax with Alpha-Beta pruning) to find the best move in a given chess position.
 It uses iterative deepening to progressively search deeper into the game tree.

 **Main Features**:
 - Iterative deepening search
 - Alpha-beta pruning for efficient search
 - Transposition table for storing previously evaluated positions
 - Quiescence search to handle tactical complications (captures, checks)
-- Multi-threaded search using worker threads to explore different depths in parallel
+- Parallelized search at different depths using multiple threads

 **Important Methods**:
-- `StartSearch()`: Begins the iterative deepening search, using multiple threads to search at different depths.
+- `StartSearch()`: Begins the iterative deepening search.
-- `SearchMovesParallel()`: Core recursive search function with alpha-beta pruning, implemented to run in parallel.
+- `SearchMoves()`: Core recursive search function with alpha-beta pruning.
 - `QuiescenceSearch()`: Searches only capture moves to reach a quiet position.
 - `EndSearch()`: Cancels the search in progress.